Juniper/libxo/doc/field-formatting.rst

 `libxo` will not dereference memory beyond the given number of bytes.

+For the "data" style encodings (XML, JSON), the first group will be ignored, since whitespace padding is not desirable in those encodings.
+The second and third will not be ignored, since `libxo` must respect floating point precision, leading zeros, and string lengths.

 ::

    /* 8 columns of output, padded with zeroes */